lingtalfi/Bat/FileSystemTool.md

 A filename is considered valid only if all conditions below are fulfilled:

+- the filename is not an empty string
-- the filename is different than "..".
+- the filename is different than ".."
+- the filename doesn't start and/or end with a space
 - the filename doesn't contain one of the following characters: /?*:;{}\